m2w/talaria/index.md

 talaria is a simple commenting system for static sites.
 It uses Github Issues or Gists as backend.

-## Status

-talaria is currently undergoing a full rewrite, it's about 95% done.

 **Compatability**: talaria targets ES2015, as such IE is **not** supported!

 ## Getting started